How Does Cialis Work and What to Do If It Doesn’t

 Your ED is Caused by a Physical Health Condition

-Tadalafil, the active ingredient in Cialis, works by increasing blood flow to the erectile tissue of your penis.
-But if your ED is caused by another physical condition that doesn’t affect blood flow or causes decreased blood flow, it may not be completely treated by Cialis.
+Tadalafil, the active ingredient in Cialis, works by increasing blood flow to the erectile tissues of your penis.
+But if your ED is caused by physical condition that limits blood flow more than Cialis is able to fix or a nerve or hormonal problem, it may not get better when you take Cialis.

 Porn is Affecting Your Sexual Performance